erickjordan/perl6-Parse-STDF/README.md

 ## DEPENDENCIES
 Parse::STDF is dependent upon **libstdf**.
 As such, this module is constrained to linux platforms.
-If and when a windows version of libstdf becomes available Parse::STDF should simply work with little or no modification.
+If and when a windows version of libstdf becomes available Parse::STDF may require a little modification.

 ## TESTED PLAFORMS
 The following platforms have been tested: